Epsilon Psi Epsilon: Ohio State chapter stability

-Traditions and symbols
+Symbols

 The Fraternity's flower is the Iris.

-The Fraternity's colors are Blue and White.
+Its colors are Blue and White.
 The Ohio State chapter publishes a quarterly journal called the O-EYE-O.

+Activities

-The Fraternity maintains a Vision Care Fund which allows practicing local optometrists to provide low vision equipment for up to six students annually from the Ohio State School for the Blind.
+The fraternity maintains a Vision Care Fund which allows practicing local optometrists to provide low vision equipment for up to six students annually from the Ohio State School for the Blind.

 Chapters

 Chapters of ΕΨΕ include the following.
 Active chapters are noted in bold, inactive chapters noted in italics.

-There are presently no provisional chapters (~colonies).

-Other Optometric professional fraternities
+Other optometric professional fraternities

 As previously stated, optometric regulations changed rapidly, leading to abrupt opening and closing of schools during the first half of the 20th Century.

 The first non-collegiate Professional Optometric Fraternity was Phi Omicron.
 The first collegiate Professional Optometric Fraternity was Epsilon Psi Epsilon.
 Other Greek Letter organizations emerging to serve the rapidly evolving field include the following, assumed to be locals and the schools where they were founded.
 As mergers of similar societies were common throughout the 1930s, some may have later become chapters of Epsilon Psi Epsilon: